 Porta Magica and enlargement of the relief above the door

-The redesign of the eastern part of the Esquiline Hill at the end of the XIXth century led to the loss of many villas including Villa Montalto, Villa Altieri and Villa Palombara.
-Massimiliano II Savelli, Marquis of Palombara (1614-85) was interested in alchemy and it is said that he received the formula of the philosopher's stone from a mysterious visitor.
+The development of the eastern part of the Esquiline Hill in the late XIXth century led to the loss of many villas of the XVIth and XVIIth centuries, including Villa Montalto, Villa Altieri and Villa Palombara.
+Massimiliano II Savelli, Marquis of Palombara (1614-1685) was interested in alchemy and it is said that he received the formula of the philosopher's stone from a mysterious visitor.
 After several unsuccessful attempts to decipher it, he decided to share it by putting it, with many other alchemist symbols and puzzling sentences on a side door of his villa.
 The door was relocated to the gardens of Piazza Vittorio Emanuele II; the sentence containing the magic formula is:

 The Esquiline Hill was inside the walls built in 275 by Emperor Aurelian, but a large part of it was outside the Servian walls, the previous enclosure of ancient Rome, so it was not regarded as being in the city.
 Many wealthy citizens had suburban villas there, which were decorated with fountains and statues, the best known being Orti di Mecenate.
 From time to time chance excavations unearthed evidence of these villas and of their works of art.